brickpack/liquibase/SAFETY-TESTING-PLAN.md

 - [ ] No DROP, DELETE, or TRUNCATE statements
 - [ ] All changesets have proper IDs and authors
 - [ ] Preconditions prevent unwanted operations
-- [ ] Bootstrap has database existence checks
+- [ ] Database creation scripts have existence checks

 ### ✅ Liquibase Safety Features Active
 - [ ] DATABASECHANGELOG table exists and populated